Compound Selection Decisions: An Almost SURE Approach: Theoretical Assurances

 with $\regret_n(a_{1:n})$ defined as in \eqref{eq:gen_regret}. \end{restatable}

-The intuition for \cref{prop:gaussian_matching_lb_fast_rate} is to lower bound the compound regret by the Bayes regret for a well-chosen prior and then further lower bound the Bayes regret by Le Cam's two point argument.\footnote{Section 3.1 of \citet{liang2004optimal} states a $\Omega(n^{-1})$ lower bound for a related but distinct regret quantity, where the decision rule is learned from data points $Y_1,\dots,Y_n$ and evaluated on a newly drawn decision problem $(\mu_{n+1},Y_{n+1})$.
-We are concerned with an ``in-sample'' version of \citet{liang2004optimal}'s regret, motivating a distinct proof strategy.} We will show that the Bayes regret for this problem can be interpreted as a type of weighted classification loss, building on an insight by \citet{polyanskiy2021sharp}.
-As a result, \cref{prop:gaussian_matching_lb_fast_rate} may be of independent interest for empirical Bayes testing with linear loss.
+The proof of \cref{prop:gaussian_matching_lb_fast_rate} lower bounds the compound regret by the Bayes regret for a well-chosen prior and then further lower bounds the Bayes regret by Le Cam's two point argument.\footnote{Section 3.1 of \citet{liang2004optimal} states a $\Omega(n^{-1})$ lower bound for a related but distinct regret quantity, where the decision rule is learned from data points $Y_1,\dots,Y_n$ and evaluated on a newly drawn decision problem $(\mu_{n+1},Y_{n+1})$.
+We are concerned with an ``in-sample'' version of \citet{liang2004optimal}'s regret, motivating a distinct proof strategy.}